GENERAL INSTRUCTION OF THE LITURGY OF THE HOURS

 Christ The Intercessor With The Father

-We are right in thinking that he took part both in public prayers: in the synagogues, which he entered on the Sabbath “as his custom was;” in the temple, which he called a house of prayer; and in the private prayers that for devout Israelites were a daily practice.
-He used the traditional blessings of God at meals, as is expressly mentioned in connection with the multiplication of the loaves, the last supper and the meal at Emmaus.
-He also joined with the disciples in a hymn of praise.
+private prayers which devout Israelites would recite regularly every day.
+He used the traditional blessings of God at meals.
+This is expressly mentioned in connection with the multiplication of the loaves, the Last Supper, the meal at Emmaus; he also joined with the disciples in a hymn of praise.

-Command to Pray
+The Commandment to Pray

 Christ’s Prayer Continued by the Church